Mujtaba-Khan7/4-bit-ALU-Verilog/README.md

 - alu_4bit.v / tb_alu_4bit.v

 ## Simulation
-All modules simulated on EDA Playground using Icarus Verilog.
+All modules simulated on EDA Playground using Verilog.
-Waveforms captured using EPWave and attached in rep as a pdf
+Waveforms captured using EPWave and attached in repo as a pdf